-Without a definition of application security, government bodies may struggle with whether a particular issue should be covered or not.
-We do not try to mandate a single definition of application security for all bodies.
-Rather, we simply suggest that government bodies must have such a definition in place.
-We recommend using OWASP materials as a way to help figure out what that definition should encompass.
+Without a definition of application security, government bodies may struggle whether a particular issue should be covered or not.
+OWASP does not try to mandate a single definition of application security for all bodies.
+Rather, OWASP simply suggests that government bodies must have such a definition in place.
+OWASP recommends using its materials as a way to help figure out what that definition should encompass.